 Technology to Help You Solidify Your Restaurant Business Plan

 You have your concept and target market solidified, now what?
 What is the next step to make your restaurant come to life?
 Nobody plans on their restaurant failing, yet the saying credited to Winston Churchill is proven time again: He who fails to plan, is planning to fail.
+The solution: a restaurant business plan.

 Still, six out of every ten new restaurants will close within a year of opening, and eight of every ten restaurants close within the first five years.
 Make sure your business can survive the battle ahead and develop a solid business plan.